cervoise/blog/README.md

 ## Conferences

-If you need to find any ressource of something I did present in a conference: [conferences](slides.md)
+If you need to find any ressource of something I did present in conferences: [conferences](slides.md)

 ## Blog posts